alkurowska/BESE394E_course/Project/QC/readme.md

 dev.off()
 ```
 ![picture alt](./content/imag/Stratum_correlation.png)
-All biological replicates have the correlation coefficient > 90, except for WT samples at 16 h.p.i. with scc equal to ~ 85.
+All biological replicates have the stratum correlation coefficient > 90, except for WT samples at 16 h.p.i. with SCC equal to ~ 85.